Baby's development during the first three months

 - A newborn’s brain, digestive system and the five senses rapidly progress soon after birth.

-- Healthy brain growth is influenced by nutrition, especially intake of key components such as DHA and Iron.
+- Healthy brain growth and baby development is influenced by nutrition, especially intake of key components such as DHA and Iron.

 - Your baby’s developing digestive system needs only breastmilk or formula, at least until four months.

-Your baby is growing and developing rapidly throughout his first years of life.
+Your baby is growing rapidly throughout his first years of life.
 A healthy full-term baby will typically double his birth weight at six months, triple at one year and almost quadruple before he turns three.
 That’s why keeping track of his height and weight is so important to your baby's growth and development.

 Don’t miss an inch